Updated May 9, 2023

 Differences Between Django vs Flask

-They both Django vs Flask are web frameworks for Python.
-Django, on one hand, provides a full-featured Model-View-Controller Framework, flask, on the other hand, is a micro-framework which beliefs in the concept of doing one thing and do it well.
-It does not provide an ORM but the flask community provides a rich set of extensions to match its capabilities with that of Django.
+Both Django vs Flask are web frameworks for Python.
+On the one hand, Django provides a full-featured Model-View-Controller Framework; a flask, on the other hand, is a micro-framework that believes in the concept of doing one thing and doing it well.
+It does not provide an ORM.
+Flask comes up with a basic set of tools for authorization or a third-party plugin such as Flask HTTP-Auth.
+Flask doesn’t need any specific libraries or tools.
+The Flask community provides an ORM with a rich set of extensions to match its capabilities with Django.

 Flask doesn’t need any specific libraries or tools.
-It also doesn’t have a database abstraction layer, pre-existing third party based built-in libraries and common functions or form validation methods.
-It though provides a wide variety of extensions which when put to use works as if built in Flask itself.
-Need for extensions arises as a part of object-relational mappers, upload handling, form validations, open authentication technologies and many common framework dependent tools and one can also expect a very quick and frequent update for the extensions, even more than the ones supported for the program.
+It also doesn’t have a database abstraction layer, pre-existing third-party-based built-in libraries, and standard functions or form validation methods.
+It, though, provides a wide variety of extensions that, when put to use, works as if built-in Flask itself.
+The need for extensions arises from object-relational mappers, upload handling, form validations, open authentication technologies, and many standard framework-dependent tools.
+One can also expect quick and frequent updates for the extensions, even more than the ones supported by the program.

-Below is the top 7 comparison Between Django vs Flask
+Below are the top 7 comparisons between Django vs Flask:

 Key Differences Between Django vs Flask

-Below is the Some list of points that explained the key Difference between Django and Flask
+Below is a list of points that explains the key difference between Django vs Flask:

-- The parameter to be discussed is in relation with a transfer of request object.
-Each view is set as an individual parameter in Django whereas the request based object is imported from flask module and looks like a global variable in the case of Flask.
+- The parameter to be discussed is a transfer of the request object.
+Each view is set as an individual parameter in Django, whereas the request-based object is imported from the Flask module and looks like a global variable in the case of Flask.

-- Django relies on its ORM or uses its SQLAlchemy whereas Flask makes use of peewee and SQLAlchemy.
+- Django relies on its ORM or SQLAlchemy, whereas Flask uses peewee and SQLAlchemy.
 Due to the void of any present ORM, authors create independent solutions from a particular ORM.
-Flask minimalism, therefore, gives a positive effect on the environment.
+Flask minimalism, therefore, has a positive effect on the environment.

-- Flask applications are mostly SPAs (Single Page Applications) whereas with Django your project application is divided into smaller chunks, thereby giving the developers an easy to code single applications and merge them to form the application as a whole.
+- Flask applications are mostly SPAs (Single Page Applications).
+With Django, your project application is divided into smaller chunks, giving the developers an easy-to-code single application and merging them to form the application.

 Django vs Flask Comparison Table

-All in all, both Django vs flask are open source Python web frameworks.
-Django is a full stack framework, whereas Flask is a micro and a lightweight framework.
+All in all, both are open-source Python web frameworks.
+Django is a full-stack framework, whereas Flask is a micro and lightweight framework.
 There is no strict set of rules as to what one should use.
-Many believe as Django to be the be-all and end-all but that might not be the case in every scenario.
-Know your requirements and choose the framework wisely per your team’s need.
+Many believe Django to be the be-all and end-all, but that might not be the case in every scenario.
+Know your requirements and choose the framework wisely per your team’s needs.
 I hope you liked this Django vs Flask post.
 Stay tuned for more articles on Web Development.

-This has a been a guide to the top difference between Django and Flask.
-Here we also discuss the Django vs Flask key differences with infographics, and comparison table.
-You may also have a look at the following articles –
+This has been a guide to Django vs Flask.
+Here we have discussed Django vs Flask head-to-head comparison, key differences, infographics, and comparison table.
+You may also have a look at the following articles to learn more –